TRZLedgerFoundation/trezoa-sdk/sdk/bpf/c/README.md

 ### Limitations
 * Programs must be fully contained within a single .c file
-* No libc is available but `solana_sdk.h` provides a minimal set of primitives
+* No libc is available but `trezoa_sdk.h` provides a minimal set of primitives